-#MattLauer Is Off Of #Vogue Editor Anna Wintour's VIP List For The #MetGala
+‘Vogue’s’ Anna Wintour Snubs Matt Lauer, Instead Invites Wife Annette Roque To Met Gala

-Matt Lauer, once a mainstay at the Met Gala is now persona non grata courtesy of Vogue editor Anna Wintour.
+Matt Lauer, once a mainstay at the Met Gala, is now persona non grata courtesy of Vogue editor Anna Wintour.
 Nobody gets into the Met Gala if Wintour says no, and Lauer has now found himself on the not invited list.
-But there is one soon to be a former member of the Lauer family who was extended a personal invitation to the Met Gala, and that’s Lauer’s estranged wife, ex-model Annette Roque.
+But there is one soon-to-be-former member of the Lauer family who was extended a personal invitation to the Met Gala, and that’s Lauer’s estranged wife, ex-model Annette Roque.

-Matt Lauer, the former Today host, and NBC News anchor used to be on Vogue editor Anna Wintour’s VIP list, but since his sexual harassment scandal and public humiliation of his wife, Annette Roque, Anna Wintour has chosen sides.
+Matt Lauer, the former Today host and NBC News anchor, used to be on Vogue editor Anna Wintour’s VIP list, but since his sexual harassment scandal and public humiliation of his wife, Annette Roque, Anna Wintour has chosen sides.
 Per Wintour, Annette Roque is in and Lauer is out of the Met Gala, according to a Vogue insider.

-“Anna always personally invited Matt to the Met Gala, and he was included on her VIP list of guests that must be given an invitation for free.”
+“Anna always personally invited Matt to the Met Gala, and he was included on her VIP list of guests that must be given an invitation for free,” a source told Radar Online.

-Matt Lauer is now said to be personally out of the social loop and was not extended an invitation to the Met Gala, but Anna Wintour did invite Lauer’s estranged wife, Annette Roque, and was said to have personally have extended the invitation, and put on the VIP list.
+Matt Lauer is now said to be personally out of the social loop and was not extended an invitation to the Met Gala, but Anna Wintour did invite Lauer’s estranged wife, Annette Roque, and was said to have personally extended the invitation and put on the VIP list.
 Wintour hoped that if Lauer wasn’t invited, Roque might attend the Met Gala.

 Matt Lauer in 'Bad Shape' As Divorce From Annette Roque Moves Forward (Exclusive) https://t.co/7hjZwi5cMi WHO HERE IS CRYING TEARS MATT DA MAD GROPER LAUER